SCHOOLGIRLS COMPETITION RULES FOR 2023/24 as passed at AGM 2023

 All other Cup finals shall be hosted by the top team in the draw as reflected in the cross-over redraw for semi-finals.

 3.12 The dates and venues for all finals shall be the responsibility of the Schools Competitions Committee and relevant Fixture Secretary.
-All finals will be played on synthetic surface.
+All finals must be played on synthetic surface.

-(This season, 2019/20, Senior A final is scheduled for North Munster.
-Junior A is scheduled for South Munster)
+(This season, 2023/24, Senior A final is scheduled for South Munster.
+Junior A is scheduled for North Munster)

 4.1 A match cannot take place without 2 umpires officiating.
 In the absence of appointed umpire(s), it is the responsibility of each team to provide an umpire.